 Research Degree Students

-Chris is full-time PhD student in the School of Science and Environment at the University of Worcester.
+Anastasia is a full-time PhD student in the School of Education at the University of Worcester.